Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Proposed Method

 \section{Proposed Method}

 In this section, each part of our proposed method will be demonstrated in detail.
-Same as\cite{zhou2023cpu}, the structure of the method includes modules in both kernel and user space.
+Similar to \cite{zhou2023cpu}, the structure of the method includes modules in both the kernel and the userspace.
 The Linux kernel consists of two parts for the driven policy to make decisions, one is the temporal encoder for building the environment state, and the other is the neural network for calculating the corresponding Q value.
 The training module is in userspace, using the reinforcement learning method, Double Deep Q Network.
 Fig.~\ref{fig:interaction} shows the information that is delivered between userspace and kernel.
+The data that needs to be obtained by the kernel is the task number and status of each task.
+The kernel will record the observed sequence of the system when running the task and then pass them to the userspace for training.